sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 - Recomendations for the computer software development process and related bussines management fuctions.
 This standard is derived from the ISO/IEC 12207, and madurity models as CMM (Capability Madurity Model).
 - IEEE 829 - software test documentation
 - ISO/IEC 27000 - Information security management systems.
-- IEC 60812:1985 Analysis techniques for system reliability - FEMA: procedures for failure mode effect and analysis
+- IEC 60812 Analysis techniques for system reliability - FMEA: procedures for failure mode effect and analysis
-- IEC 61025:1990 Fault Tree Analysis (FTA)
+- IEC 61025 Fault Tree Analysis (FTA)
 - IEC 61713:2000
 - IEEE Std 1044-1993, Standard Classification of Software Anomalies
 - IEEE Std 1012-1998, Standard for Software Validation and Verification Plans.